inferigang/.github/profile/README.md

 ___

 # 🇺🇸 README
-A resume about Inferi Gang group
+A resume about Inferi Gang team

-Hello, welcome to Inferi Gang's official GitHub repository; here, you're gonna find the tools that we developed for some reason, any article that we have written and other resources
+Hello, welcome to Inferi Gang's official GitHub repository; here, you're gonna find the tools that we developed for some reason, any article that we have written and other resources.

-Our current team consists of these members:
+Inferi Gang's Team
 - exn
 - oppsec
 - sorahed